The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Although auto insurance discounts are typically small, they add up to cut down on your insurance bill.
 When looking for ways to save, consider the following:

 While we did some of the legwork involved with finding affordable insurance for your minivan, understand that car insurance is incredibly specific to you.
 Consider this data a jumping-off point, not a golden rule.
-There will be plenty of times when Farmers and Nationwide will not be the cheapest car insurance companies for your van, but State Farm will be.
+There will be plenty of times when Progressive and Nationwide will not be the cheapest car insurance companies for your van, but a different insurer may be.
 The only way to make sure you’re getting the cheapest rates is to assess as many companies as possible.
-You can see car insurance quotes for your minivan model and your personal driving profile by using our comparison app.
+You can see car insurance quotes for your minivan model and your personal driving profile by using our comparison tool.
 Enter your zip code below and discover the policy for you today.

 Didn't get all your questions answered?
 See our additional articles for extra ways to save on car insurance.